-For something extra sustainable, why not choose products that encourage a more eco-friendly lifestyle, like beeswax food wraps or reusable water bottles.
+For something extra sustainable, you could choose products that encourage a more eco-friendly lifestyle, like beeswax food wraps or reusable water bottles.
 Or you could make a donation to an environmental charity like Friends of the Earth.
-The Cornish Seal Sanctuary allows you to support their work by adopting one of the animals, which makes a lovely gift for all ages.
+For animal lovers, The Cornish Seal Sanctuary allows you to support their work by adopting one of the animals, which makes a lovely gift for all ages.

 Use eco-friendly gift wrap

 Many shop-bought wrapping papers contain foil, glitter or plastic which, sadly, aren’t recyclable.
 Seek out plastic-free paper and plastic-free tape, or use recycled paper like newspaper and wrap with twine.
 You could even eliminate paper altogether and use scraps of fabric that can be used for wrapping over and over again.

 Top tip: When it comes to recycling used gift wrap, do the scrunch test.
 Scrunch it up in your hands and if it stays scrunched, it should be recyclable.
 If it unfolds itself it’s likely to contain non-recyclable elements.

 Invest in a reusable advent calendar

 Instead of buying a chocolate calendar from a shop, buy or make a wooden or fabric one.
 Not only can you use them year after year, you can also fill them up with your personal favourite chocolates or treats!